-- Maintained low levels of homelessness and rough sleeping during the early years of the Strategy. - Continued to deliver an effective advice and assistance service to people facing homelessness, seeking to prevent this where possible. - Minimised the use of B&B as temporary accommodation for 16/17 year olds and families with children, this now being a rare occurrence. - Established an outreach service for rough sleepers, in partnership with North West Leicestershire District Council. - Reviewed our policy for lettings to affordable housing, Harborough Homes, to ensure it is transparent, fair and accessible to all. - Introduced a new case management system to improve the efficiency of our service.
+- During the early years of the Strategy we were able to maintain low levels of homelessness and rough sleeping. - We have continued to deliver an effective advice and assistance service to people facing homelessness, seeking to prevent this where possible. - The use of Bed and Breakfast as temporary accommodation for 16/17 year olds and families with children has been minimised and this is now a rare occurrence.

+- We have established an outreach service for rough sleepers, in partnership with North West Leicestershire District Council. - Our policy for the letting of affordable housing, through Harborough Homes has been reviewed, to ensure it is transparent, fair and accessible to all. - A new case management system has been introduced to improve the efficiency of our service.